giginet/Scipio/Sources/scipio/scipio.docc/installation.md

 # Instalation

+Install Scipio at the first

 ## Use as CLI

 Currently, Scipio doesn't provide any binary distribution.
-You can build it from source.
+You have to build it from source.

 ```bash
 $ git clone git@github.com:giginet/Scipio.git